trusslab/octopos/docs/storage.rst

 OctopOS currently does not support either of these solutions.
 Given that apps using these partitions are trusted and given the abundant storage space, this is not an urgent issue.

+Note 3: some APIs of the storage service can be locked.
+This includes the APIs to allocate and delete (unlocked) partition.
+This allows the OS to prevent an app from creating new partitions when using the storage service.
+The OS locks these APIs when giving an app access to the storage service.
+This feature is not implemented yet.